Inyigolopez/RepData_PeerAssessment1/PA1_template.md

 ```

-..and now i'm going to print it with 'lattice graph system':
+...and now i'm going to print it with 'lattice graph system':
  - First create and print it

 ```r